Part of the Accessibility audit

 Why it matters

 Screen readers use headings to build an outline of your page.
-Users navigate by jumping between headings to find the section they want.
-A skipped level breaks that outline and makes navigation confusing.
+Users jump between headings to find what they need.
+A skipped level breaks that outline and makes content hard to navigate.

-Search engines also use heading structure to understand your content.
+Search engines use heading structure too.
 A clear H1 tells them what the page is about.
-Properly nested subheadings help them understand the relationship between sections.
-Broken heading structure is a missed signal.
+Nested subheadings show how sections relate to each other.
+Broken heading order is a missed signal that can affect how Google understands your content's depth.

 How to fix it